-ASPPA is a national organization of more than 6,000 retirement plan professionals who provide consulting and administrative services for qualified retirement plans covering millions of American workers.
-ASPPA members are retirement professionals of all disciplines, including consultants, administrators, actuaries, accountants and attorneys.
-ASPPA's large and broad-based membership gives ASPPA unusual insight into current practical problems with ERISA and qualified retirement plans, with a particular focus on the issues faced by small to medium-sized employers.
-ASPPA's membership is diverse but united by a common dedication to the private retirement plan system.
+ASPPA is a national organization of more than 6,000 members who provide consulting and administrative services for qualified retirement plans covering millions of American workers.
+ASPPA members are retirement professionals of all disciplines, including consultants, investment professionals, administrators, actuaries, accountants and attorneys.
+Our large and broad-based membership gives ASPPA a unique insight into current practical applications of ERISA and qualified retirement plans, with a particular focus on the issues faced by small- to medium-sized employers.
+ASPPA's membership is diverse but united by a common dedication to the employer-sponsored retirement plan system.